Robbed At Gunpoint

 I can’t believe I would ever have to write a message like this in my life, but things happen and life just can’t be predicted.

-I was on my way home from college tonight, I got off at the bus stop [like I’ve been doing for the last two years of my college life], 7 blocks from where I live and was right by on 163rd Street where two black men in their teens pointed a gun to my head and demanded I give them what I have on me.
+I was on my way home from college tonight, I got off at the bus stop [like I’ve been doing for the last two years of my college life], 7 blocks from where I live and was right by on 163rd Street where two young men in their teens pointed a gun to my head and demanded I give them what I have on me.

 Afraid for my life, I listened to their demands, and they took my backpack with all of my college work, went into my pockets and took my wallet with my credit card, bank card, college ID, and my cellphone.
 I saw them run off, and immediately went into a restaurant which was just 5 seconds away from where the incident took place.